HewlettPackard/Docker-Synergy/ops/README.md

 <hr /><div class="note note"><span class="notetitle"><b>Note:</b></span> The Sysdig functionality is not turned on by default in this solution - see
-the section on Configuration for more information on how to enable Sysdig.</div><hr />
+the section on Configuration for more information on how to enable Sysdig.
+ For more information on how to access the 90 day try-and-buy version, see the GitHub repository at <a class="xref" href="https://github.com/HewlettPackard/Docker-Synergy" target="_blank">https://github.com/HewlettPackard/Docker-Synergy</a>.
+</div><hr />

 </div>